Branded Links, everyone else is using them… Are you?

 What is a branded link then?

-A branded link is a more advanced way to share your content.
+Branded Links is a more advanced way to share your content.
 Unlike generic short links branded links, as the name suggests they also incorporate the brand name.
 This allows a company to associate itself with content it shares, build brand awareness and increase the brand recognition.
 Many brands today already use branded links to share and distribute their content.

 New York Times